ChibuikeOnuba/Sentiment-Analysis-Project/README.md

 ### Extraction

 The `extract_api` function connects to the Twitter API, fetches tweets, and saves them as raw JSON files.
 It handles pagination and deduplication by checking for processed tweet hashes.
 The function logs each step, including successful connections and data saving.
+Additionally, it checks if the data is empty or `None` and logs a message if no data is received or if the data format is unexpected.

 ### Steps Performed During Extraction